 The curriculum should focus on a core set of competencies that transform product-pushers into trusted advisors.
 These skills are interconnected, building on one another to create a comprehensive framework for selling on value.
 From the initial discovery call to the final proposal, every interaction becomes an opportunity to demonstrate a deep understanding of the customer's business and to prove your solution’s worth.
 The goal is to empower your sellers to walk into any meeting with the confidence and competence to articulate not just what your product does, but what it does for that specific customer.
 Here are the essential skills your team will walk away with.

-Mastering Discovery to Uncover Customer Needs
+How to Uncover What Your Customer Truly Needs

 Everything in value selling starts here.
 Before you can demonstrate value, you have to understand what your customer actually values.
 This skill goes far beyond asking a checklist of questions.
 Your team will learn how to conduct deep discovery conversations that uncover the root causes of a prospect’s challenges, their strategic business goals, and the specific outcomes they need to achieve.
 As one expert puts it, “knowing your customer very well is the starting point for selling value.”
 This means learning to listen more than you talk and asking insightful questions that make the customer think about their business in a new way.

-Building and Quantifying a Strong Value Proposition
+Crafting and Quantifying a Powerful Value Proposition

 Once your team understands the customer’s needs, they need to connect your solution to those needs in a powerful way.
 This is where they learn to build and articulate a compelling value proposition.
 It’s not about listing features; it’s about translating those features into quantifiable results like increased revenue, reduced costs, or mitigated risk.
 A strong program teaches reps how to highlight product differentiation as the source of quantified customer value.
 They’ll learn to create a clear, concise statement that answers the customer’s core question: “Why should I choose you?”

-Calculating and Presenting a Compelling ROI
+How to Calculate and Present a Compelling ROI

 For many B2B buyers, especially financial stakeholders, the decision comes down to the numbers.
 This skill teaches your reps how to build a solid business case for your solution.
 They’ll learn to work with the customer to calculate a realistic return on investment (ROI), showing exactly how your product will impact their bottom line.
 When you can show customers real value, you build the trust needed for long-term partnerships.
 This isn’t about using a generic ROI calculator; it’s about creating a customized financial justification that stands up to scrutiny from a CFO.

-Mapping and Engaging Key Stakeholders
+Identifying and Engaging the Right Stakeholders

 Modern B2B deals rarely involve a single decision-maker.
 Your team needs to know how to identify and engage with the entire buying committee, from the end-user to the economic buyer.
 This skill involves mapping out the key stakeholders, understanding their individual motivations and concerns, and tailoring the value message to what matters most to each person.
 A quantified value proposition gives a skilled salesperson effective ways to control the meeting and build consensus across different departments.
 It’s about turning potential blockers into internal champions for your solution.

-Communicating Value with Confidence and Clarity
+How to Talk About Value with Confidence and Clarity

 Finally, all these skills come together in the ability to communicate value with confidence.
 This is about more than just having the right information; it’s about how it’s delivered.
 Your team will learn to tell a compelling story that weaves together the customer’s challenges, your solution’s value, and the quantifiable impact.
 Great training helps reps become customer-obsessed sellers who are focused on building lasting relationships, not just closing deals.
 They’ll practice presenting their business case with conviction, handling objections gracefully, and guiding the customer through the buying process as a trusted partner.